top of page

 The verb 'ordain' has its etymological roots in Old French and Latin.
 It can be traced back to the Old French word 'ordener,' which meant 'to order' or 'to arrange.'
 This Old French term was influenced by the Latin word 'ordinare,' which also meant 'to order' or 'to arrange,' particularly in a religious or ceremonial context.
 In medieval Latin, 'ordinare' was used to describe the formal appointment and consecration of individuals to positions of religious authority, such as priests, ministers, or bishops.
 Over time, as the Christian Church and its rituals evolved, the term 'ordain' came to specifically signify the act of officially conferring religious authority through a formal ceremony or process, making it an essential part of the religious lexicon.
 This etymology reflects the historical and linguistic development of the word 'ordain' in the context of religious hierarchy and sacred traditions.

-Quiz: Find the meaning of the verb ordain:
+Find the correct meaning of the verb ordain:

 Try Again!